russkiymalchik/soal-shift-sisop-modul-1-I06-2021/README.md

 ![alt text](https://github.com/russkiymalchik/soal-shift-sisop-modul-1-I06-2021/blob/main/screenshots/Result%202A.png)

 Error when solving problem:

-We got an error when we want to run program 2A.
+We got an error when we run program 2A.
 The error is because we were wrong when declaring the variable ```profit=0```.
 It should be before the BEGIN statement, but we input it into BEGIN statement.

 ![alt text](https://github.com/russkiymalchik/soal-shift-sisop-modul-1-I06-2021/blob/main/screenshots/error%202A.png)